baldwindavid/ex_waiter/README.md

 The `await/2` function would return either `{:ok, %Click{}, %Waiter{}}` or `{:error, nil, %Waiter}`.
 It can be helpful to inspect this `Waiter` struct for debugging and optics into timing.
+The anonymous function to check if the condition has been met can take 0 or 1 arguments, with the argument being the `%Waiter{}`.

 ### Additional Options